Harassment & Sexual Misconduct

 It should be noted that any outcome or judgement by the College does not constitute a legal ruling as to whether criminal activity has taken place.
 Where required, appropriate third parties may be notified of the incident reported.

-If we uphold a complaint we will deal with the matter in accordance with the relevant Disciplinary Policy and may need to refer the case to the LADO, the Police, or any other appropriate, external body.
-For more information, please see the College’s Disciplinary Policy and the College’s Safeguarding and Child Protection Policy, both of which can be found at www.burnley.ac.uk.
+If we uphold a complaint we will deal with the matter in accordance with the relevant Disciplinary Policy, which may include a warning, additional training, reassignment, suspension or dismissal (exclusion).
+We may also need to refer the case to the LADO, the Police, or any other appropriate external body.
+For more information, please see the College’s Disciplinary Policy and the Safeguarding and Child Protection Policy, both of which can be found at Policies, Procedures and Public Value Statement – Burnley College.

-If a thorough investigation deems a complaint cannot be upheld, we will explain why and explain the appeals process, which is in accordance with our Complaints Policy.
+If a thorough investigation deems a complaint cannot be upheld, we will explain why and explain the appeals process, which is in accordance with our Complaints Policy: Complaints Form and Policy.
 If a complaint relates to a member of staff, we will consider ways of improving the relationship and may, for example, suggest mediation or offer training.

 Training